-Microsoft Copilot has the potential to fundamentally transform your company’s data landscape—the possibilities extend far beyond what is imaginable.
-However, there are also risks.
-From outdated files to incorrect permissions, such hurdles can make confidential data public or affect the precision of your Copilot queries.
-Proper preparation of your permissions and access structure can ensure a smooth start with this technology.
+Copilot has the potential to fundamentally change your company’s data landscape – the possibilities go far beyond the imaginable.
+However, there are also risks: From outdated files to incorrect authorizations – such hurdles can make confidential data public or affect the precision of your Copilot queries.
+Proper preparation of your authorization and access structure can guarantee you a smooth start with this technology.

 Rolling Out Microsoft Copilot: How to prevent incidents

-To perfectly align permissions and access in Microsoft Copilot, you must first understand what Copilot can do and see.
-In doing so, you will also gain a better understanding of what it cannot do and see.
+In order to perfectly coordinate the authorizations and accesses in Microsoft Copilot, we must first understand what Copilot can and sees.
+In the course of this, we will also better understand what it cannot and does not see.

 What Microsoft Copilot Sees

-With Copilot, individual users and organisations can leverage the power of a large language model, similar to ChatGPT.
-This allows for analyses and searches across all files to which you have access.
-This means that Copilot does not pose a risk by requiring additional permissions, as it is built on the existing permission structure.
+With Copilot, individual users or entire organizations can leverage the power of a large language model similar to ChatGPT.
+This makes it possible to perform analyses and search queries on all files to which you have access.
+This means that Copilot does not pose a threat in this respect, as it does not require any additional authorizations but is based on the existing authorization structure.

 Why Could Copilot Still Be Problematic?